ministryofjustice/offender-categorisation/README.md

 ### Run tests

-You will need chromedriver.exe on your path to run integration tests, see https://chromedriver.chromium.org/downloads
+You will need chromedriver.exe on your path to run integration tests, see https://chromedriver.chromium.org/downloads.
+Also run docker-compose-test.yml

 `npm run test`

+Verification gradle tasks are provided to run the integration tests with or without a visible browser:
+- chromeTest
+- chromeHeadlessTest

+These can be run in debug mode for troubleshooting.